DS-567/AMD-AOHW25_620/README.md

 ## 2. Methodology ⚙️

 A full ML workflow was developed from scratch in the PhD:
-- Custom data collection hardware architecture created to gather training data
+- Custom data collection hardware architecture created to gather training data.
-- Custom feature extraction algorithm
+- Custom feature extraction algorithm.
-- SNN model trained using SNNTorch (~98% accuracy)
+- SNN model trained using SNNTorch (~98% accuracy).
-- Implemented the SNN model in VHDL and instantiated inside the smart watchdog
+- Implemented the SNN model in VHDL and instantiated inside the smart watchdog.
-- Validated the smart watchdog concept on FPGA (retained ~98% accuracy)
+- Validated the smart watchdog concept on FPGA (retained ~98% accuracy).
-- Created a final demonstrator of the smart watchdog on FPGA
+- Created a final demonstrator of the smart watchdog on FPGA.

 <p align="center">
   <img src="assets/methodology.PNG" alt="Methodology" width="600"/>